FactCheck.org: 2012 presidential election

 FactCheck.org also became a focus of national attention in the summer of 2012, during the presidential race between incumbent Democrat Barack Obama and GOP challenger Mitt Romney.
 The Obama campaign ran a TV ad accusing Romney of involvement in the outsourcing of American jobs overseas by Bain Capital, the venture capital firm that he had founded in 1984.
 FactCheck.org ruled this ad to be false, claiming that the acts of outsourcing occurred after Romney had left the company to head the 2002 Winter Olympics in Salt Lake City.
 In response, the Obama campaign contested FactCheck.org's ruling in a six-page letter that was distributed to major news corporations, holding that Romney still retained responsibility for the company's actions.

 2016 presidential election

-Since November 2014, FactCheck.org has published twenty-eight pages of articles checking the facts on the many 2016 presidential candidates.
+Since November 2014, FactCheck.org has published twenty-eight pages of articles checking the facts on the many 2016 U.S. presidential election candidates.
 As of April 2016, the five remaining candidates had dedicated archives to their fact-checked claims.
 In 2016, FactCheck.org became a fact-checking partner of Facebook.
 The findings of the fact checking process can be seen publicly and have been broken down.